 Chapter 5.
-Maintenance/Troubleshooting
+Troubleshooting

-Some SOGAVTM valve troubleshooting and minor valve maintenance can be done in the field.
+Some SOGAVTM troubleshooting can be done in the field.
 However, the lack of flow and response testing facilities often limits the ability to analyze the problem and verify the solution.
-If time permits, it is always advisable to return the SOGAV valves to Woodward for service.
+It is always advisable to return the SOGAV valves to Woodward for service.